CSB5/SPMP/README.md

 ## Directory structure

 - [envs](envs): Conda environment used for this project
-- [jupyter](jupyter): Jupyter notebook containing code used for this project
+- [scripts](jupyter and Rmarkdown): folder containing code used for this project
 - [tables](tables): Input data used

 ## Software versions

-Python - jupyter and R version.
-Add specific version for Minghao
+Python - jupyter and R version 4.1.0 with tidyverse version 1.3.1

 ## Unusual library